-- 4.3 The Vice Principal Business Success and the College Finance Manager shall be responsible for the daily management of the College's bank balances.
+- 4.3 The Vice Principal Business Success and the Head of Finance shall be responsible for the daily management of the College's bank balances.
 The Vice Principal Business Success shall be responsible for all transfers between the College's bank accounts.

 - 4.4 The College has two signing panels.

-- Cheques up to £5,000 either the College Finance Manager, or the Vice Principal - Business Success.
+- Cheques up to £5,000 either the Head of Finance, or the Vice Principal Business Success.

 - Cheques over £5,000

-- First signature either College Finance Manager, Vice Principal Business Success.
+- First signature either Head of Finance, Vice Principal Business Success.

-- Second signature either Principal, Vice Principal Student Success, Assistant Principal - People Engagement or Assistant Principal - Student Engagement.
+- Second signature either Principal, Vice Principal Student Success, Assistant Principal - People Engagement or Vice Principal - Student Engagement.

 - 4.5 The authorised signatories for the College Account are the:

 - Principal

 - Vice Principal Business Success

 - Vice Principal Student Success

-- Assistant Principal Student Engagement
+- Vice Principal Student Engagement

 - Assistant Principal People Engagement

-- College Finance Manager.
+- Head of Finance.